auyuanet/credit-card-validator/README.md

 1. Download the proyect and save it into a folder.
 2. Open your system's console.
 3. Change directory by doing 'cd [Folder_Name]/CreditCardApp/Backend'
-4. Excecute 'node server'.
+4. Excecute 'npm install', then 'node server'.
 5. Open another console.
 6. Change directory by doing 'cd [Folder_Name]/CreditCardApp/Frontend/credit-card-form'.
-7. Excecute 'node start'.
+7. Excecute 'npm install', then 'npm start'.

 Please be aware that routes may not function properly depending on your current directory.